BuckShlegeris/BuckShlegeris.github.io/music/girlfriend.md

-Maybe I’m too old for this shit, maybe Claire is right E                    A       E          A         E/G#    G     B That polyamory's not good for me, cause I wind up whining every night E                     A    E       A       E       B And I always cause my metamours an awkward pause because the force F#m                            D
+Maybe I’m too old for this shit, maybe Claire is right E                    A       E          A         E/G#    G     B That polyamory's not good for me, cause I wind up whining every night E                     A    E       A       E       A         B And I always cause my metamours an awkward pause because the force F#m                            D
 Of jealousy’s too much for me to not act like a dick